 Power Ratings of Common Appliances

 This diagram covers Power Ratings of Common Appliances within Electrical Power & Energy for GCSE Physics.
 Revise Electrical Power & Energy in Electricity for GCSE Physics with 15 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 5 of 15 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position